watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 ```

 ### Setting up the React Front-end
-Create an optimized build of your project.
+Create an optimized build of your app.
 During this stage, your environment variable will be inserted into App.js for use by your components.
 ```bash
 npm run build
 ```

 ### Running the App
 All that's left is to serve your static files locally.
-You should see the project running in a new tab!
+You should see the app running in a new tab!
 ```bash
 npm start
 ```